Everything travelers need to know about Wuhan coronavirus - Local News 8

 The Canadian government has also issued a travel advisory urging citizens to avoid all travel to Hubei Province and nonessential travel to the rest of China.

-The World Health Organization announced on January 23 that the Wuhan coronavirus does not yet constitute a public health emergency of international concern, but a committee is reconvening on Thursday to further assess the situation.
+The World Health Organization has declared the novel coronavirus outbreak a public health emergency of international concern, after an emergency committee reconvened Thursday in Geneva.

 Several foreign governments, including the United States, Japan, Germany and Italy are evacuating or planning to evacuate citizens from Wuhan.